iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#012] Please Calm Down..md

 You've all heard my supervisor talk on the news.
 A.R.C. will be wholeheartedly supporting the admins in the investigation of these incidents.
 I myself have agreed to offer everything I can to help out as well.

-Due to the non-disclosure agreement, this is as much as I can say on iM.
+Due to the non\-disclosure agreement, this is as much as I can say on iM.

 Both technology and the internet are, in essence, things created to give humans a better life.
-However, if they are abused for the wrong purposes, they can become a double-edged sword.
+However, if they are abused for the wrong purposes, they can become a double\-edged sword.

 The purpose of this post is not to appease everyone, but in the hopes that at least the people around me can have more reasonable opinions when it comes to treating the victims of these incidents.
 We don't want them to suffer any secondary injuries because of the internet.